charliesmart/charlie.github.io/_posts/2016-06-03-opioid-crisis.markdown

 date:   2016-06-03 11:57:53 -0400
 categories: "Visualization"
 publisher: "TrendCT"
+description: "A unique visualization of Connecticut drug deaths."
 link: http://trendct.org/2016/06/03/pace-of-opioid-overdose-deaths-in-connecticut-still-rising/
+color: 'rgb(241, 106, 106)'
 excerpt_separator: <!--more-->
 featured-image: '/assets/img/opioid/opioids.png'
 ---

-As part of an environmental journalism class at the University of Connecticut, I traveled to Louisiana with four other students for a week to report on environmental issues along the state's coast.
-This website for the project was built by scratch, entirely by me, using the Jekyll static site framework.
+Connecticut, like much of New England, is in the midst of an opioid epidemic, with more people dying from heroin and fentanyl overdoses than at any point in recent history.
+For TrendCT, I visualized every drug overdose death in the state since 2012.

+This visualization was created entirely by me using D3.js.